-Discovering you have a drinking problem can take time.
-For some, deciphering if their alcohol consumption is normal may be challenging if they battle mental health disorders like depression and anxiety and use alcohol to cope.
-The effects of long-term drinking range from damaged vital organs (liver, kidneys), addiction, moodiness, and withdrawal to skim the surface.
-Alcoholism affects millions of people and easily transitions from casual drinking to binge to heavy drinking.
+Discovering that you have a drinking problem can take time.
+For some, deciphering if their alcohol consumption is typical may be challenging if they are also battling mental health disorders like depression and anxiety.
+Some of the effects of long-term drinking range from damaged vital organs, mood dysregulation and withdrawal symptoms just to skim the surface.
+Alcoholism affects millions of people and easily transitions from casual drinking to regular heavy drinking.

-One of the easiest ways to know if your drinking is a problem is if family and friends have expressed concern.
+One of the easiest ways to know if your drinking is a problem is if family and friends have expressed concerns about your habits.
 Outsiders can be more objective and observant with evaluating those who may have drinking problems.
-Have relatives or friends questioned your drinking habits?
+Have relatives or friends questioned your drinking?
 Have those around you told you to slow down when drinking?
-Have friends, family, and coworkers expressed frustration or worry that you can develop an alcohol use disorder?
+Have friends, family, and coworkers expressed frustration or worry that you may have an alcohol use disorder?

-Additionally, the inability to control how much you drink can be a clear indication that a drinking problem is occurring.
-Moreover, increasing the number of drinks needed to feel a buzz can also be a sign your drinking is out of control.
-Using alcohol as a crutch or to soothe difficult emotions can indicate a dependence on alcohol, which can transition into heavy drinking.
-At this stage, getting help from a professional for drinking would be beneficial.
+Additionally, the inability to control how much you drink can indicate that a drinking problem is occurring.
+Moreover, increasing the number of drinks needed to feel a buzz can also signify your drinking is out of control.
+Using alcohol as a crutch to soothe difficult emotions can indicate an alcohol dependence and transition into heavy drinking.
+At this stage, getting help from a professional for drinking is highly recommended by medical professionals.

 How Treatment And Detox Can Help

-If you make the decision to get treated for excessive drinking, recognize this is the first step in taking control of a potentially dangerous addiction.
-Going cold turkey can only encourage drinking to cope with the challenges of stopping drinking.
-For example, when someone drinks to lessen anxiety, he or she feels relaxed.
-If he or she drinks over the long-term and develops a tolerance to alcohol, and chooses to stop, he or she can endure anxiety and depression, which tempts them to drink again.
+If you decide to get treated for excessive drinking, recognize this is the first step in taking control of a potentially dangerous addiction.
+Going cold turkey from alcohol can only encourage drinking to cope with the challenges of stopping drinking, and it can also be quite dangerous.
+For example, when someone drinks to lessen anxiety, they feel relaxed.
+If they drink over the long-term, develop a tolerance to alcohol, and then choose to stop, they can suffer anxiety and depression, which tempt them to drink again.
 Such cycles reflect a need to heal underlying mental health or emotional challenges in a healthy manner.
 Detox and one on one counseling in rehab can help.

-Detox rids the body of the effects of alcohol on the brain, making withdrawal safer.
+Detox rids the body of the effects of alcohol on the brain, making withdrawal safer and more comfortable.
 Patients receive antidepressants and anti-anxiety medications, along with other drugs to flush the system.
-Monitoring is available for support during challenging experiences during detox.
-Detox and medications are available in both inpatient and outpatient treatment centers, however, those in outpatient treatment won’t be on campus as long as those in inpatient programs.
-Those in inpatient programs can benefit from having peer support and dietary meal plans, with daily activities.
-Those in outpatient rehab still access peer groups, but have the freedom to continue daily responsibilities.
+During detox, monitoring is available for support during challenging experiences.
+Detox and medications are available in both inpatient and outpatient treatment centers.
+However, those in outpatient treatment won’t be on campus and medically monitored as long as those in inpatient programs.
+Those in inpatient programs can benefit from having peer support and dietary meal plans with daily activities.
+Those in outpatient rehab still access peer groups but have the freedom to continue their daily responsibilities.

 Take Control Of Your Life

 Alcohol abuse can cause extreme discomfort, isolation, and feelings of shame.
 Don’t allow those emotions to stop you from living a healthy and happy life.
-Get help for your drinking and explore your treatment options and contact a treatment provider risk-free to get started.
+Get help today.
+Contact a treatment provider today to discuss treatment options.